Apprenticeships & Workforce Development

 Scott provides strategic leadership, and day-to-day management, for NCH’s provision of workforce enhancement solutions, including higher and degree apprenticeships.
 He is a Fellow of the Higher Education Academy and is nationally recognised for Widening Access & Outreach (2020; Guardian University Award) and Employer Engagement (2018; Times Higher Education Leadership and Management Award), and was a Finalist at the National Apprenticeship Awards (2018).

-Business Relations Manager (Apprenticeships & Workforce Development)
+Head of Business Development (Apprenticeships & Workforce Development)

-Lauren Baldock BA MA QTS
+Lauren Baldock BA (Hons) MA QTS

 Director of Operations (Apprenticeships & Workforce Development)